lizhanmit/learning-notes/aws-note/aws-note.md

 - Helps with monitoring and management service.
 - Provides data and actionable insights to determine health of your system.
-- Logs, metrics, and events.
+- Monitor data in forms of logs, metrics, and events.
 - Creates "high-resolution" alarms monitoring such as your costs and S3 buckets, and automated actions.

 Workflow example: CloudWatch Alarm -> SNS -> SQS -> Lambda function

 CloudWatch has two alarms to monitor loads, and they trigger when the alarms are too high or too low for the auto scaling group.

+CloudWatch dashboards show metrics from different AWS resources.
+Totally customizable.

 ---